 is intended to help college teachers identify, explore, and plan ways to improve their teaching and student learning.
 Each section includes strategies and tips for improving teaching.

-- teaching methods, such as lecture, class discussion, and various forms of group learning.
+- Teaching methods - including lecture, class discussion, and various forms of group learning.
 Students learn in one of two ways: on their own (engaging with the instructor, most often through lecture, or with course materials, most often as assigned reading) or with others (most often through small-group activities or through class discussion).
 This section examines strategies to improve these common teaching methods.

+- Student learning.
 This section focuses on strategies teachers can use to influence how students learn.
 Some are basic learning strategies that can help students acquire and remember new material.
 Others help students engage in more complex thinking and transfer of learning.
-Consider two examples.
+Consider two examples:

 - Practice Testing is a strategy in which students study and then try to recall what they have learned.
 It is a simple yet very potent learning strategy (Karpicke & Blunt, 2011).
 To take advantage of the practice testing effect, teachers could use regular, low stakes practice quizzes in classes to improve student learning.

 - Metacognition is awareness of and ability to regulate one’s own learning and thinking.
 Metacognitive skill is what makes students more strategic and better able to plan, monitor, assess and improve their own learning.
 It is not a single strategy per se, but a collection of strategies and skills (Hacker, Dunlosky, & Graesser, 2009).
 For instance, comprehension monitoring, is a crucial metacognitive skill.
 Students who monitor their comprehension recognize when they don’t understand something and then can do something about it, such as ask a question, stop and work through the comprehension problem, or decide it doesn’t matter and move on (Baker, 1989).